Pratyush-exe/caption-generator/README.md

 # caption-generator
-AI tool that allows user to generate captions for social media using the images
+AI tool that allows user to generate captions for social media using the images.
+This is the overall flowchart of the assignment

 ## Steps to use it
 Assuming Node and python is installed on the device.